Pete Maina: Magazine ownership

 He is a former co-owner and release editor for The Next Bite-Esox Angler Magazine, the international publication for muskie, northern pike and walleye.

 Books and DVDs

 Maina has 2 books published on muskie fishing.
 The most popular being Muskies Suck.
 Maina also produces educational videos and DVDs on muskie fishing and has lectured at sport shows throughout North America.

 Photography

 Maina is also a professional photographer.
 His photography has appeared on the covers of Game and Fish magazine and his own magazine, as well as inside several outdoor related publications.

-Consultant

-Maina is a consultant for: Livingston Lures, Evinrude, Humminbird, Ams-oil, and many other fishing and boating companies.